carlybeefbarley/mgb/code13/landing/README.md

 Each deploy runs a fresh build prior to deploying.

 ```
+$ yarn deploy               # Deploys to staging and production
 $ yarn deploy:staging       # Deploys to `gh-pages` site
 $ yarn deploy:production    # Deploys to all production domains
 ```